 Here, “extensive” or “pervasive” underscore can be of real help.
 Over the Internet, we can have a glimpse at sample F124C, a draft of Safe in their alabaster chambers in Houghton, one of the libraries within Harvard University.
 We can doubt, if the marked spaces are dashes.
 We might call the marks contour lines as well.
 They accompany the words crescent and them, further, arcs, row, drop, and then doges and surrender, to return to snow.

 The habit of the hand has an open ε, most probably to reflect on the role of the vowel in the overall contour of the poem.
 We can compare diadεms, Dogεs, and soundless.
-The matter is not in word stress and thus vowel length, if we compare the handwriting in the Renunciation, printed with the First Series.
+The matter is not in word stress and thus vowel length, if we compare the handwritten copy of RENUNCIATION, printed by Little, Brown, and Company.

 The speech sound [e] can result in a central quality, in a mid position between front and back, as well as low and high vowels.
 Let us give this mid the symbol з.
-In some phonetic scripts, it may be interpreted for the shwa, ə.
+Some phonetic scripts may interpret it for the SHWA.

 Evidently, spoken language mattered in Emily Dickinson’s notation.
 Why?
 We can further think about her inspiration with Greek and Latin, too.